 Your Directors recognize that there are uncertainties and risks attached to anybusiness.
 The risks could be external internal or a combination of both.
-External riskscan be intensification substitution technological obsolescence changes in Governmentpolicy with regard to taxes and levies or economic slowdown adversely impacting demand andprofitability.
+External riskscan be intensification of competition technological obsolescence changes in Governmentpolicy with regard to taxes and levies or economic slowdown adversely impacting demand andprofitability.
 In an increasingly globalised economy world economic trends would alsoimpact business of the Company.
-Such risks will be continuously monitored and appropriateaction as stated above taken by the Company to minimize the same.
-Internal risks compriseoperating risks financial risks and business risk including major equipment breakdownslabour unrest or product obsolescence.
-The company will take effective steps to deal withsuch risks.
+Such risks will be continuously monitored and appropriateaction will be taken by the Company to minimize the same.
+Internal risks compriseoperating risks financial risks and business risk including major equipment breakdownslabour unrest or product substitution.
+The Company will take effective steps to deal withsuch risks.

 Each business segment has been informed to identify and report quarterly to the nexthigher reporting level on any major risks as perceived by them whether they be internalor external risks and simultaneously take immediate steps to minimize the impact thereof.